mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 The rendering approach you choose with Next.js will depend on your application's specific requirements.
 A good mental model is to think about when do you need the data to be made available on the client-side.
 Then, you should also think about if the data is unique for each session or whether it is a static data that can be fetched once during build time.
 Ultimately, you should think about the trade-offs you are willing to make between performance, availability, and complexity.
 #### tRPC
-Conventionally, API endpoints are interfaced between the server and the client via RESTful JSON.
+Conventionally, API endpoints are communicated between the server and the client via RESTful JSON (or even XML).
 There is no way to ensure type-safety with REST, as it is essentially a string of JSON that you will have to parse on the client-side, which historically has been a huge source of headache for developers worldwide. tRPC fixes this.

 tRPC is an open-source remote procedure call (RPC) framework designed for TypeScript.
 It allows for type-safe communication between front-end and back-end code using GraphQL-esque APIs without any code generation.